My rating: 4 of 5 stars

 This book, originally published in France in 2017, has been out in America in its English translation (by Trista Selous and Ros Schwartz) for about three months.
 Yet there are no reviews on Goodreads or Amazon, and no reviews that I can find in major English-language literary or leftist publications (New York Review of Books, The Nation, The New Republic, etc.).
 We can conclude, therefore, that the marketing plan was a mistake.

 Verso has dryly advertised this volume as a literary study, an intellectual “portrait” by a friend of Said.
 This appealed to me when I ran across the book in the library, particularly the title: His Thought as a Novel.
-Said is often considered a sociological critic, either by champions who praise his ruthless unmasking of ideology in literary works or detractors who find his work tendentious.
+Said is often considered a sociological critic, either by champions who praise his ruthless unmasking of ideology in literary texts or detractors who find his work tendentious.
 And these aspects of his sensibility, these inheritances of Marxist reductionism, are there, when he praises writers as much as when he blames them; his anti-colonial Yeats and his imperialist Austen can both seem like cases of misplaced emphasis.

 But there is also a tremendous cultivation and subtlety to his work that, combined with his perhaps belated left-liberal nationalist activism on behalf of the Palestinians, makes him a glamorous and even romantic figure, like a character out of Stendhal or Pushkin.
 Furious pamphlet-writing all day, nights spent in raptures at the piano!
 (And since he was a male intellectual rather than a female one, I feel I may observe that his dashing appearance didn’t hurt this impression.)

 I was prepared, therefore, for a study taking an aesthetic approach to his avowedly “contrapuntal” work, charting its inner debate between the intransigence of literary language in authors he loved, like Conrad and James, and the much more brutal and decisive intractability of political conflict, especially quarrels over such irreplaceables as territory and resources.
 Something like Tom Paulin’s appreciation, but at book length.
 I would, in short, have been happy with the book Verso advertised.